 In fact, OCD is most commonly associated with eating disorders.
 Sufferers may engage in compulsive rituals related to food to alleviate persistent and relentless obsessions and fears.
 Women with PTSD are at greater risk of developing bulimia nervosa, an eating disorder characterized by episodes of excessive eating followed by purging.

-When both anxiety and eating disorders are present, a treatment plan that addresses both is most likely to result in the best outcome.
+When both anxiety and eating disorders are present, a therapist's treatment plan that addresses both disorders is most likely to result in the best outcome.